Not happy with Leadpages?

 - Robust marketing and analytics features

-- Code-free and AI-powered website builder from Free plan
+- Code-free and AI-powered website builder from a Free plan

 - Email automation features are complex